philmayes/midi_maker/README.md

 ## Discussions
 ### Clipping
 Normally for all styles except lead, notes are clipped at the end of the bar.
 For instance, using `rhythm name=half durations=q,q,q,h` as the 4/4 rhythm for a voice will normally clip the fourth half note to a quarter note.

 To inhibit this behavior and allow the note or chord to play for its full duration, use `clip=no` (can also be n, 0, f, false) with either:
 * a `bar` command, which will apply to all voices for one bar
 * an `effects` command, which will apply to the named voices until countermanded.

+### Playing
+midi_maker can play the MIDI file it has just generated.
+Use `-p` on the command line.
+You will probably need to edit `midi_play.py` for this to work on your system.